When patients are dealing with a potential genetic diagnosis for serious conditions such as breast…

 Champions in the community

-Dedication to caring for professional athletes and the communities in which they play recently led to the announcement by the Golden State Warriors naming Kaiser Permanente as its official team physician.
-An evolution of Kaiser Permanente’s partnership with the NBA, the Warriors medical team will be led by Robert Nied, MD, Kaiser Permanente San Francisco, and Chris Lehman, MD, Kaiser Permanente South San Francisco.
+Dedication to caring for professional athletes and the communities in which they play recently led to the Golden State Warriors naming Kaiser Permanente as its official team physician.
+The Warriors medical team is led by Robert Nied, MD, Kaiser Permanente San Francisco, and Chris Lehman, MD, Kaiser Permanente South San Francisco.

 We’re striving to be the largest and the best integrated sports medicine group in the world.